Spouses and minor unmarried children of US citizens receive K-3 and K-4 nonimmigrant visas, respectively.

-U.S. citizens whose spouses are aliens may be eligible to obtain a K-3 visa.
+US citizens whose spouses are foreign nationals may be eligible to obtain a K-3 visa.
 The conditions are as follows:

-- To have applied to the USCIS for the foreign relative through Form I-130.
+- Have applied to USCIS for the alien relative through form I-130.

-- The Spouse wishes to enter the USA to await a response from USCIS on Form I-130.
+- The spouse wishes to enter the US to await a response from USCIS on Form I-130.

-The children of the foreign spouse may also be eligible for a K-4 visa.
+Children of the alien spouse may also be eligible for a K-4 visa.
 The eligibility requirements are:

-- Be under 21 years old and single.
+- Being under 21 years of age and single.

-- Be a child of the K-3 visa applicant.
+- Being the child of the K-3 visa applicant.

 Can spouses of a permanent resident apply for a K-3 visa?